 The transmitter buffer bypass controller helper block contains a user interface and a transceiver interface.
 The user interface provides a simple means of initiating and monitoring the status of the transceiver transmitter buffer bypass procedure.
-The transceiver interface implements the signaling required to control the transceiver primitive buffer bypass sequence.
+The

-Transmitter buffer bypass helper block user interface ports can be identified by the prefix qtwiz_buffbypass_tx.
-For quidance on the usage of the transmitter buffer bypass controller helper block, see Chapter 3, Designing with the Core.
+Transmitter buffer bypass helper block user interface ports can be identified by the prefix gtwiz_buffbypass_tx.
+For guidance on the usage of the transmitter buffer bypass controller helper block, see Chapter 3, Designing with the Core.